goofballLogic/http-cache-semantics/revalidation-invalidation.md

 2. Search the results for a matching [_secondary key_](./response-identification.md).
 3. Verify freshness of the located cached response

-### Validating a stale cache response
-If your cached response is stale, normal cache behaviour is to validate the response with the originating server.

-However, per the HTTP specification, only certain responses can be validated ([RFC 7234, section 4.3][7234.4.3]).
-For example, your cached response must contain at least one validator (an Etag or Last-Modified header).

-To see whether a CachePolicy can be validated, you can call the `validationRequest()` method.
-If the cached response can be validated, the method will return the request you need to send.
-Otherwise, it will return `null`.

 ```javascript
 // find any caches for this URI
 const effectiveUri = fullUri(req); // 'http://localhost:80/'